BlerifyPlatform/identity-contracts/DidSpecs.md

 ### Additional Advantages to ethr and lac DID methods

-- backwads revocation time support: With this feature the the controller of a DID can not only revoke from the moment the controller is executing the revocation of a key but also can specify the time in the past at which the key is considered revoked, this is especially useful for cases when it is necessary to revoke a key without affecting all cryptographically verifiable statements with that key but just part of them from some specified time.
+- backwards revocation time support: With this feature the the controller of a DID can not only revoke from the moment the controller is executing the revocation of a key but also can specify the time in the past at which the key is considered revoked, this is especially useful for cases when it is necessary to revoke a key without affecting all cryptographically verifiable statements with that key but just part of them from some specified time.
 This opens two main considerations:
   - Transparency: Since revocations are logged in the blockchain all changes pertaining any key are perfectly traced and thus transparent.
-  - Key compromission: Imagine the case where a key, associated to a DID for some purpose, was compromised.
-In such case, the controller behind the DID can fully revoke the key and thus affect all cryptographically verifiable statements made with that key; or to avoid affecting all cryptographically verifiable statements, the controller can make a revocation by specfyfing a time in the past when that key stops being valid.
-For example if it is identified that the compromission ocurred X days ago, then the controller can revoke the key specifying that all cryptographically verifiable statements made earlier than X days ago are still valid.
+  - Key compromise: Imagine the case where a key, associated to a DID for some purpose, was compromised.
+In such case, the controller behind the DID can fully revoke the key and thus affect all cryptographically verifiable statements made with that key; or to avoid affecting all cryptographically verifiable statements, the controller can make a revocation by specifying a time in the past when that key stops being valid.
+For example if it is identified that the vulnerability ocurred X days ago, then the controller can revoke the key specifying that all cryptographically verifiable statements made earlier than X days ago are still valid.
 The natural question here is how a verifier relies that some cryptographically verifiable statement was made earlier than X days ago?, well it is a matter that the verifiable statement should address; for example by using a proof of time that can be anchored to a blockchain so the verifier can be sure of the existence of that verifiable statement at that time.
 - ability to directly resolve the DID registry from the DID
 - ability to handle improvements while maintaining backwards compatibility